You’ve reached content that’s exclusive to AARP members.

 Try this today

 • Caffeinated drinks count — in moderation.
-Despite what you may have heard, tea and coffee aren’t necessarily going to dehydrate you, Kavouras said.
-One to three cups a day aren’t likely to cause dehydration.
+Despite what you may have heard, tea and coffee probably won’t dehydrate you as long as you keep it to one to three cups a day.

 Why